nicole-mathias/exercises/machine-learning/README.md

 ## Step 2: Technical exercise

 We'll send you a technical exercise to complete.
 It's a Jupyter notebook that you can run in your own environment or in Google Colab, plus a tiny CSV dataset.
-The exercise will test your ability to explore data, answer questions about that data, and build a small RAG system to answer arbitrary questions abou the data.
+The exercise will test your ability to explore data, answer questions about that data, and build a small RAG system to answer arbitrary questions about the data.

 We expect the exercise to take 1-3 hours, depending on how far you take the RAG system.
 We're not looking for a perfect solution, but we are looking for a thoughtful approach and a good understanding of the approach (there's more detail in the notebook).